MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/incremental-refresh.md

 ## Incremental refresh implementation details

 Dataflows use partitioning for incremental refresh.
-After XMLA-endpoints for Power BI Premium are available, the partitions become visible.
 Incremental refresh in dataflows keeps the minimum number of partitions to meet refresh policy requirements.
 Old partitions that go out of range are dropped, which maintains a rolling window.
 Partitions are opportunistically merged, reducing the total number of partitions required.
 This improves compression and, in some cases, can improve query performance.

 The examples in this section share the following refresh policy: